 Seattle’s public transportation network includes a fairly extensive fleet of buses, a monorail, the South Lake Union Streetcar and Link Light Rail.
-While light rail doesn’t crisscross the city, Link is fabulously useful and easy to use.
-Parking lots are located at some stations so you can park and ride, making this a great way to avoid traffic driving into Seattle from the south.
-Trains run between every 7 and 15 minutes, so you never have to wait long either.
+While the light rail doesn’t crisscross the city, Link is fabulously useful and easy to use.
+Parking lots are located at some stations so you can park and ride, making this a great way to avoid traffic driving into Seattle from the south or from as far north as the University of Washington.
+Trains run every 7 to 15 minutes, so you never have to wait long either.

-Link also has a line in Tacoma that runs between the Tacoma Dome and Theatre District, but this line is called the Tacoma Link…and it’s free!
+Link also has a line in Tacoma that runs between the Tacoma Dome and Theater District, but this line is called the Tacoma Link…and it’s free!

 01 of 03

 Where to Park

 Not all stations have a free place for you to park, or parking at all, so check ahead if you need to park.

 Two stations offer ample free parking - Angel Lake Station at 19955 28th Ave South and Tukwila International Boulevard Station at 15426 35th Ave S, with 1160 and 600 parking spaces respectively.
 For those heading north for sports games, these lots can and do fill up so arrive early.

 If you're heading to the Seatac/Airport Station, be aware there is only paid parking near the station.
 It's better to park one station away at Tukwila as the ride from Tukwila to the airport station is only a few minutes.